user-at-host/dark_scan/README.md

 # dark_scan
 WORK IN PROGRESS

-A port scanner that can use the Tor network to scan target hosts.
+A port scanner that uses the Tor network to scan target hosts.

 Usage: dark_scan.py [OPTIONS]...